AquaDiva-INFRA1/ad-query-proxy/INSTALL.md

 waitress-serve --port=8081 --call 'query_proxy.flask_main:wsgi'

-*Ansible is a registered trademark of Red Hat, Inc. in the United States and other countries.
-**Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.

 ## Get the proxy ready to serve documents

 After logging in to the machine (and perhaps setting up a virtual environment), download the project files and install all of its dependencies.